top of page

 Day 4: Rabat

-In Rabat’s Ville Nouvelle, you’ll find the Archaeological Museum and the fascinating Postal Museum, as well as a fine assemblage of French colonial architecture.
+In Rabat’s Ville Nouvelle, you’ll find some of Morocco's best museums (including the Museum of History and Civilizations and the Mohammed VI Museum of Modern and Contemporary Art), as well as a fine assemblage of French colonial architecture.
 History buffs shouldn’t miss the ruins of Chellah, an ancient necropolis on the banks of the Bou Regreg River.

 If you want to explore with a local, I’d recommend this cultural walking tour of Rabat.
-For those interested in Morocco’s culinary treasures, why not get hands-on with a Moroccan cooking class in Rabat
+For those interested in Morocco’s culinary treasures, you can get hands-on with a Moroccan cooking class in Rabat

 Additional Rabat travel inspiration can be found here.